 As a result, anyone can view the documentation, but calling a secured endpoint will require providing valid credentials in a popup login form:

 Our current OpenAPI configuration (details in the Easy OpenAPI 3 specification for your Spring Boot REST API post) looks like this:

-Apart from providing the usual API details (title, description, license, etc.) we’re going to configure security.
+Apart from providing the usual API details (title and description from the OpenApiProperties class, license, etc.) we’re going to configure security.
 As we can read in the Swagger documentation: